 Community Reading Box – Street Library

-At the entrance to the native animal enclosure, you will now find a lovely community reading box where you can take a book and leave a book.
+At the entrance to the native animal enclosure, you will now find a lovely community reading box where you can take a book and leave a book for FREE.

 Playground Inside the Gardens

 There current playground at the back of the Gardens is scheduled for an upgrade very soon!
 The plan is to turn the space into a wonderful nature play area with an edible garden nearby.
 Then Cumberland Council will also be building a new regional playground just outside Auburn Botanic Gardens near Duck River.